 In the state of Georgia, premises liability laws state that when a person is injured because of dangerous property conditions, that property's owner or the party responsible for maintenance of the property may be held legally responsible for the victim's injuries and damages.
 Owners and managers of property have a duty to maintain their property as a safe and secure environment.

-The Hirsch Firm network of attorneys handle premises liability cases involving slip and falls and nuisance dangers; negligent or inadequate security, animal attacks, and more.
+Cohen and Hirsch Criminal Defense network of attorneys handle premises liability cases involving slip and falls and nuisance dangers; negligent or inadequate security, animal attacks, and more.

 Slip and Fall, Trip and Fall, & Dangerous Conditions